andypeeters/duolingo-guides-to-anki/README.md

 crap.
 But it works for what it needs to do.
 I have the intention to improve the code quality but that will be for later versions.

-The scraper cannot download the audio files.
+The scraper cannot download the audio files (for now).
 That's why a separate script is needed.
 Additionally, to let the scraper do its job, it needs a local copy of the guide.
 In other words, it is necessary to save a Duolingo guide to local disk first, and then run the scraper on that file.